-Attach the handle to the fence cam.

-The Rip Fence real slides onto the rear fence rail so that the hook is under the rear rail and rides on the front Fence Guide.
-The fence locks in place by applying pressure in a downward motion on the Rip Fence Handle role.
-Rip fence alignment should be checked prior to using your saw.
-To check alignment of the rip fence, see alignment instructions on page 29.
+Before installing the Rip Fence, make sure you have attached the Rip Fence Handle to the Fence Cam.
+The Rip Fence slides onto the Rear Fence Rail so that the Hook is under the Rear Rail and rides on the Front Guide Tube.
+The Fence locks in place by applying pressure in a downward motion on the Rip Fence Handle.
+Rip Fence alignment should be checked prior to using your saw.
+To check alignment of the Rip Fence, see alignment instructions on page 25.